-Not only are eggs easy to digest, a concentrated source of protein — more than 7 grams of it — but they’re also packed with amino acids, omega-3 fatty acids, iodine and iron.
+The health benefits of eggs include being easy to digest, a concentrated source of protein — more than 7 grams of it — as well as packed with amino acids, omega-3 fatty acids, iodine and iron.
 Don’t skimp out on the yolk, either (unless you’re monitoring cholesterol intake).
 It provides half the egg’s protein content as well as B vitamins.

 What you need to know about the eggs you eat is that their nutrition benefits are greatly dependent on where you buy your eggs.
 I always recommend getting your eggs from a good source like a farmer’s market, local organic grocery store, and know what type of eggs to look for.